straightlab/compgenomics_minicourse/01_sherlockConnection.md

 # leave a mark
 echo "I am here"
 # keep track of the node number in the prompt (for example sh01-ln03)
+#the screen session will only be accessible from this login node

 # close your terminal, then relogin into sherlock
 ssh sunetid@login.sherlock.stanford.edu

-# if you're not being assigned the same login node as before, connect to it.
+# if you're not assigned the same login node as before, connect to the original one.
 If it's the same skip this step
 ssh sh01-ln03

 # get back to you persistent session